 Toynbee Hall to re-establish Residential Voluntary Work programme

 Interested in the Arts, Heritage or Research?
 Passionate about social action?
-Come to our Volunteer Open Day and you could become of our new Residential Voluntary Workers.
+You could become one of our new Residential Voluntary Workers.

 The application window is now open for the Residential Voluntary Work programme.
 This is a real opportunity for early career artists, storytellers, innovators and social researchers to be involved in an established charity.

 The Residential Voluntary Workers are expected to work for a minimum of 15 hours a week for nine months whilst living rent free in our Grade II listed building.